Bubba the Love Sponge: 2011–present: Bubba Army Radio

 Clem announced on January 3, 2011, he would have an internet show on RadioIO and feature several programming features throughout the day starting on January 10, 2011.

 On 3 January 2012 he has renewed his contract with Cox Media Group (CMG) Tampa's 102.5 FM.
 In August 2013 an audiotape was released on YouTube of Clem voicing a commercial for Vermont Teddy Bear.
 In the commercial Clem makes racist remarks; he denied being racist, saying, "I never said the word in that manner, ever."
 He believed the audio was leaked from "someone who had access to [his] world" and that audio bits were taken from recordings when he worked at Clear Channel.
 Clem's company, Bubba Radio Network, ordered the removal of the video from YouTube.
 It is now hosted on TMZ.

 On February 13, 2017, WWBA became the new flagship station of Bubba the Love Sponge Show after WBRN dropped the show.
 The show also airs live on Twitch and on sister station WHBO.

 In July 2019, co-host Mike "Manson" Waters, who also did the voice of Ned, left the show.

 On August 23, 2019, Janessa Brazil joined the show as the new co-host.
 She left for family reasons on December 13, 2019.

 At the start of 2020, Seth Kushner joined The Bubba The Love Sponge Show as a daily co-host, while 'Babyface' Brian Motroni, aka "Coronavirus Virus survivor", Dan Diaco, Jay Diaco and Steve Diaco make regular appearances throughout the week.
 Longtime contributor Lummox also makes daily appearances.

 In February 2021, co-host Seth Kushner left the show.

-Other ventures
+Professional wrestling career

+Bubba also got into professional wrestling.
+He debuted in 1993 on the independent circuit in Florida.
+In 1997 and 1998 he wrestled a few matches for World Championship Wrestling (WCW).
+He lost to Jimmy Hart by disqualification on April 18, 1999, at a WCW house show.
+He defeated Bill Alfonso twice in Extreme Championship Wrestling in 1999 and 2000.
+He wrestled in the World Wrestling Federation in December 1999 for two matches.
+The first was a tag match with Pat Patterson and Gerald Brisco defeating the Mean Street Posse and then a draw against Gerald Brisco.
+Then he defeated Mike Moran at a World Wrestling Federation House Show in Tampa, Florida on March 1, 2002, refereed by Gerald Brisco.
+On November 29, 2003, he teamed with Dusty Rhodes defeating Kevin Sullivan and Ralph Mosca at Full Impact Pro.
+His last match was a tag match with Brutus Beefcake defeated the New Assassins at Memphis Wrestling's PMG Ultimate Clash Of Legends on April 27, 2007.